 IMPORTANT / TROUBLESHOOTING:

-- If the TC field isn't filled out on the transaction, when triggering a task list automatically from a particular transaction status change, ALL of the "TC tasks" will get assigned to the primary agent of the transaction.
+If the TC field isn't filled out on the transaction BEFORE a task list is triggered automatically from a particular transaction status change, ALL of the "TC tasks" will get assigned to the primary agent of the transaction.
+Therefore, you should fill out the TC field beforehand.

-- If the TC field isn't filled out on the transaction, and a task list is added manually, ALL of the "TC tasks" will be assigned to whomever manually added the task list.
+If the TC field isn't filled out on the transaction, and a task list is added manually, ALL of the "TC tasks" will be assigned to whomever manually added the task list.
+Therefore, you should fill out the TC field beforehand.